bonsai-rx/docs/articles/editor.md

 > [!WARNING]
 > As the watch mode does not currently track individual subscriptions, care must be taken when interpreting multiple parallel subscriptions, as the true state of each one may be obscured.

+### Navigation and Layout

+You can take advantage of tabs, windows, breadcrumbs and docked panels to navigate complex nested workflows and organize your workspace.

+Right-clicking on a nested node such as a [`GroupWorkflow`](xref:Bonsai.Expressions.GroupWorkflowBuilder) will bring up the context menu, where you can select the `Open in New Tab` or `Open in New Window` commands.
+You can also access these commands by right-clicking on the tab header or window title bar.

+Each tab or window displays a breadcrumb trail at the top, indicating the location of the current view within the nested workflows.
+Clicking a breadcrumb switches the view to the corresponding workflow, allowing you to navigate between levels.

+You can further organize tabs and windows by rearranging them into docked panels.
+To do this, click and drag a tab header or window title bar towards the center of the screen.
+A docking guide overlay will appear, allowing you to position the panel in different regions of the workspace.
+Once the panel has been placed, you can reposition the borders of the panel, as well as create new tabs.

 ## Explorer

-The `Explorer` panel allows you to navigate through complex workflows using a hierarchical tree view, similar to a file browser.
-Each level in the tree corresponds to a nested workflow, such as a [`GroupWorkflow`](xref:Bonsai.Expressions.GroupWorkflowBuilder), [higher-order operator](xref:higher-order), or `IncludeWorkflow`.
-Selecting a node label will update the `Workflow` panel view to display the corresponding nested workflow.
-Right-click on the node label and select one of the options to open the workflow in a new tab or window.
+The `Explorer` panel also supports workflow navigation by providing a hierarchical tree view, similar to a file browser.
+Each level in the tree corresponds to a nested node.
+Selecting a node will update the `Workflow` panel view to display the corresponding nested workflow.
+You can also navigate the tree by using the keyboard arrow keys and pressing <kbd>Enter</kbd> to update the view.
+To open the node in a new tab or window, right-click on the node label and select one of the options.
 To expand or collapse the tree view at any level, click on the `+` or `-` icon to the left of the node label, or double-click the label itself.
 Icons adjacent to each label indicate the status of the corresponding workflow:

 - ✏️ Editable workflow
 - 🔒 Locked workflow (`IncludeWorkflow`)